 Leaving the Amusement area, I ventured next to the historical area of the Fair where the Cider Mill, Sugar Home, the One Room Schoolhouse and the Historic Train Station were located.
 These recreations of old Dutch farming villages showed a way of life from the turn of the last century and beyond.
 It is amazing to see how we have progressed in education since then but I think the times were different.

 When I walked all these buildings that were created before electricity, computers and even modern light, I think there were less distractions and you had no choice but to work.
 Those were the days of back-breaking work loads and things were done totally by hand.
 There was a care and quality to those items.
 Still it is interesting to see how these things were made.

 The school room I have seen in many historic museums and have not much changed from their modern version except the furniture has gotten nicer and there is more light.
 The philosophy of learning the ‘ABC’s’ is still there and the black boards are still part of the routine.
 I still think it is the best way to learn.

 The pathway lead me to the Animal Barns and this is where the Fair had not changed.
 The families stood guard at their at the different pens washing and taking care of the pets.
-I never saw such pampering to pigs, cows, chickens and goats.
+I never saw such pampering to pigs, cows, chickens, rabbits and goats.
 They were so well-groomed and well taken care of and their pens were so clean and if they weren’t the kids were right there to take care of it.
 There were ribbons for all the hard work these children put into it.
 The care and the pride these children have on animal husbandry is encouraging.